 Giving the perfect gift can be difficult.
 It can be especially challenging if you’re buying for an elderly friend, family member or loved one in a nursing home or a continuing care retirement community.
 You want to gift something that will be easy to use, bringing them enjoyment and entertainment.

-That’s why we’ve put together a list of practical presents that will make their lives easier and safer, without taking up too much space or time.
+We’ve put together a list of best gifts for the elderly that will make their lives easier and safer, without taking up too much space or time.

 We’ve recommended gifts that will: help your loved one reminisce and feel loved; keep them challenged, entertained and engaged; help to reduce any anxiety they may be feeling; make sure that they’re comfortable, and that will make life a little bit easier.